The woman behind the infamous Bloody Mary story and childhood game is more sad than she is scary.

 The origin of the Bloody Mary story lies with Queen Mary I, the first queen regnant of England.

 The legendary monarch now known as Bloody Mary was born on February 18, 1516 in Greenwich, England at the Palace of Placentia.
 The only child of King Henry VIII and Catherine of Aragon, Mary’s lifetime of shame over her own femininity began at the young age of 17 when her father annulled his marriage to her mother, frustrated by the lack of a male heir to the throne.
 This left the young Mary totally separated from her mother and forbidden from ever visiting her again.

 The king went on to marry his now ex-wife’s maid of honor, Anne Boleyn, who disappointed him with yet another daughter, Elizabeth.
 Worried that Mary may interfere with Elizabeth’s succession, Boleyn pressed Parliament to declare Mary illegitimate, and succeeded.

-Of course, Boleyn was later beheaded by her husband for treason, but by this time the damage to Mary’s name had been done, and she stood last in line for a seat on the throne.
+Of course, Boleyn was later beheaded by her husband for treason, but by this time the damage to Mary’s name had been done.

 The Origins Of The Bloody Mary Legend

 Since her teen years, Mary had been plagued with terrible menstrual pains and irregularity in her cycles, which would be attributed to her eventual physical and psychological stress later in life.